 For an iOS 15 feature that's meant to be incredibly easy to use, Hide My Email comes with a lot of options.
 Here's what you can - and as yet, can't - do.

-The forthcoming Hide My Email feature in iOS 15 is not meant to replace Sign In with Apple, but it's a clear evolution of that idea.
+The new Hide My Email feature in iOS 15 is not meant to replace Sign In with Apple, but it's a clear evolution of that idea.
 Rather than give a company your actual email address, you give them one that works perfectly well — but which you can switch off when you need.

 Maybe the company just keeps spamming you, and takes "unsubscribe" as a challenge.
 Perhaps they've sold your email address to other companies and they're the ones spamming you.